 Taking it for a Test Drive

-Since you have to get the cartridge on your own, you can chose the one which best fits your needs and budget.
-If you can afford it, go for a MC cartridge (see suggestions below) and take the performance of the AT-LP1240 to the next level.
+Since you have to get the cartridge on your own, you can choose the one which best fits your needs and budget.
+If you can afford it, go for an MC cartridge (see suggestions below) and take the performance of the AT-LP1240 to the next level.

 If you want to be a little nit-picky—as most audiophiles are—let’s look at a few things we weren’t thrilled with.
 The AT-LP1240 is a tiny bit unrefined when it comes to the edges of notes.
 The leading and trailing notes lack a certain subtlety and nuance.